-We want to emphasize that this execution model is used primarily to facilitate reasoning about the abstract behavior and correctness of the system.
-It does not directly reflect the actions of the generated circuit.

 We illustrate the conceptual model of execution in our system by discussing the operation of the rules in our example.
+We would like to emphasize that this asynchronous model of execution is used primarily to reason about the abstract behavior of the modules and the correctness of the system.
+It does not directly re¤ect the actions of the generated circuit.

 The condition for the rule in module IFM is true, which means that the rule is always enabled.
 When it executes, it fetches an instruction from the instruction memory and inserts it into the instruction queue iq.
 It also increments the program counter pc to set up the next fetch.

-The two rules in the module ROFM remove in-

-MARINESCU and RINARD: High-level Synthesis of Pipelined Circuits structions from iq, fetch the register operands, and insert them into rq.
+The two rules in the module ROFM remove instructions from iq, fetch the register operands, and insert them into rq.
 The first rule processes INC instructions, and the second one processes JRZ instructions.
-Both rules use a form of pattern matching similar to that found in ML [20] and Haskell [16].
-The enabling condition of the first rule is $\langle INC r \rangle = head(iq)$ and notin(rq, <INC r >).
-If the first clause is true, the clause matches and binds the variable \mathbf{r} to the register name argument of the INC instruction, to be used later in the rule when reffering to this operand.
+Both rules use a form of pattern matching similar to that found in ML and Haskell.
+The enabling condition of the first rule is $\langle INC r \rangle = head(iq)$ and notin(rg, <INC r $>$).
+If the first clause is true, the clause matches and binds the variable r to the register name argument of the INC instruction, to be used later in the rule when reffering to this operand.
 The second clause, notin(rq, <INC r >) uses the binding to check for a read before write hazard.
-If there is a pending instruction waiting to execute that will write the register \mathbf{r} , the machine delays the operand fetch so that it fetches the value after the write (this translates into stalling).
+If there is a pending instruction waiting to execute that will write the register r, the machine delays the operand fetch so that it fetches the value after the write (this translates into stalling1).
 If there is a pending instruction that will write r, the instruction is in rq.
-The clause notin(rq, <INC r >) checks to make sure that there is no such instruction in rq.
+The clause notin(rq, <INC r $>)$ checks to make sure that there is no such instruction in rg.
 The rule as a whole is enabled and can execute only if there is no hazard.
-If enabled, the rule atomically executes the block in the right-handside of the arrow.
+If enabled, the rule atomically executes the block in the right-hand-side of the arrow.